RCIC-UCI-Public/website-rcic/notes.rst

 Inline icons
 ------------

-These are from the rst file for TOC in RTD documentation, see https://docs.readthedocs.io/en/stable/index.html
+These inline icons are from the rst file for TOC in RTD documentation, see https://docs.readthedocs.io/en/stable/index.html

-⏩️  use this in reference guide
+- ⏩️  use this in reference guide

-🚀 Tutorials
+- 🚀 Tutorials

-💡 Explanation
+- 💡 Explanation

-🪄 How-to guides
+- 🪄 How-to guides

-📚 Reference
+- 📚 Reference

-💓 Open source and user focused
+- 💓 Open source and user focused

-🔄 Up to date documentation
+- 🔄 Up to date documentation

 |:card_index_dividers:| Documentation for every version